Nana Akwasi Awuah: Legal practice

+Occupy Ghana and civic activism

-In 2014, Awuah co-founded Occupy Ghana, a social pressure group alongside Kofi Bentil, Sydney Casely-Hayford and Ace Ankomah.
+In 2014, Awuah co-founded Occupy Ghana, a social pressure group, alongside Kofi Bentil, Sydney Casely-Hayford and Ace Ankomah.
 The group organized a well-attended street protest dubbed Occupy Flagstaff on July 1, 2014.
 Occupy Ghana established a website and made press releases on political happenings as they occurred.
 During its active period, Occupy Ghana threatened and carried out legal suits against various state bodies for inaction on its demands.
 In July 2017, Awuah said he believed the protests yielded results.

 In 2015, Awuah and Kofi Bentil served as lawyers to actress Yvonne Nelson and musician Sarkodie for the organization of a series of street protests dubbed #DumsorMustStop.
 These street protests aimed to pressure the Ghanaian government of John Mahama to resolve the power cut crisis at the time.

 In 2015, Awuah founded the Citizen Ghana Movement.
-In that year, the platform, represented by Awuah in court, sued the Ghanaian Ministry of Power, the attorney general and the Speaker of Parliament over a deal the Ghanaian government had signed off with AMERI, an energy group.
-In 2016, the platform, led in court by Awuah, secured a judgement which compelled state authorities to release information on the Smattys bus branding contract.
+In that year, the platform represented by Awuah in court sued the Ghanaian government over a power deal signed off with AMERI, an energy group.
+In 2016, the platform led in court by Awuah, secured a judgement which compelled state authorities to release information on the Smattys bus branding contract.
 In 2017, the platform advocated for the passage of the Right to Information Bill, a legislation which was to compel state agencies to release information upon a request by Ghanaian citizens.